mu-opensource/Morpx-docs-en/MoonBot/MoonBot_Hardware/MoonBot_Hardware_battery.md

 ## Usage

 - Short press power button to turn on battery and long press 3 seconds to turn off.
-Automaticly turn off when unconnected.
+Automaticly turn off when unconnected for 30 seconds.

 - Orange light on the top is charge indicator,while white light is power indicator and red light indicates USB connected.4 blue lights indicates remaining capacity.